 - The counsellor shows unconditional positive regard towards the client

 - The client perceives acceptance and unconditional positive regard

 The six necessary and sufficient conditions are ‘the hypothesised conditions by which the therapist facilitates constructive personality change’ (Tudor and Merry, 2006: 23-24).

 Origins of the Term

 Carl Rogers first used the term in a paper published in 1957 by the Journal of Consulting Psychology.
-There, he claimed that ‘for constructive personality change to occur, it is necessary that these conditions exist and continue over a period of time:

 - Two persons are in psychological contact.